MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/add-recommendations-control-pos-screen.md

 [!include [banner](includes/banner.md)]

-This topic describes how to add a recommendations control to the transaction screen on a point of sale (POS) device using the screen layout designer in Microsoft Dynamics 365 for Retail.
-For more information about product recommendations, read the  [product recommendations on POS documentation.](product-recommendations-pos.md)
+This topic describes how to add a recommendations control to the transaction screen on a point of sale (POS) device using the screen layout designer in Microsoft Dynamics 365 Retail.
+For more information about product recommendations, see [Product recommendations on POS](product-recommendations-pos.md).

-You can display product recommendations on your POS device when you use Microsoft Dynamics 365 for Retail.
+You can display product recommendations on your POS device when you use Dynamics 365 Retail.
 To display product recommendations, you need to add a control to the transaction screen using the screen layout designer.

 ## Open Layout designer